 Achieve your Political Science & Government degree by finding a quality option you can afford.
 Explore best value schools below.
 In 2017 38,771 Political Science & Government undergraduate students graduated with bachelor degrees from degree programs in the U.S. Upon graduating from an accredited Political Science & Government program, someone in the field could make as little as $28,057 or as much as $63,829 in their early career, and anywhere from $47,882 to $142,523 in mid-career.
 Some programs have better prices and outcomes than others.

 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

 It's hard to find a better school than Austin College if you want to study Political Science & Government.
-Austin College political science & government students make 3.7% more than the average political science grad.
+After getting their bachelor's degree, political science students generally make an average of $40,418 at the beginning of their careers.
 Located in Sherman, Texas, this college is best suited for students who blossom in an urban atmosphere.

 You may want to commit to an ACT prep course before taking the test because the typical ACT score is 25.
 Just 3.0% of Austin College graduates have defaulted on their loans.
 That is notable, considering the average is 7.0%.
 Take a virtual tour to explore Austin College's campus.

 It's difficult to beat SUNY Geneseo if you wish to study Political Science & Government.
 Students who enjoy a more slow-paced life will appreciate SUNY Geneseo's location in the small town of Geneseo, New York.